 Sex education is not taught in most Indian schools.
 Even though the standardized curriculum includes health and physical education as a requirement, the emphasis is on physical activity and health check-ups.
 In fact, the “National Curriculum Framework 2005” acknowledges:

 There is growing realisation that the health needs of adolescents, particularly their reproductive and sexual health needs, require to be addressed.
 Since these needs predominantly relate to sex and sexuality, which is culturally a very sensitive area, they are deprived of opportunities to get the appropriate information.
-As such, their understanding of reproductive and sexual health and their behaviour in this regard are guided predominantly by myths and misconceptions, making them vulnerable to risky situations, such as drug/substance abuse and HIV/ AIDS transmission.
+As such, their understanding of sexuality and reproductive health and their behaviour in this regard are guided predominantly by myths and misconceptions, making them vulnerable to risky situations, such as drug/substance abuse and HIV/ AIDS transmission.
 Age- appropriate context-specific interventions focused on adolescent reproductive and sexual health concerns, including HIV/AIDS and drug/ substance abuse, therefore, are needed to provide children opportunities to construct knowledge and acquire life skills, so that they cope with concerns related to the process of growing up.

 Despite this realization, the topics of puberty and sex education are not addressed.
 As a result of ignorance, young people are ill-equipped to make healthy sexual choices and form healthy relationships.
 This results in girls missing school once they begin menstruating, strict gender stereotypes, child marriages, LGBTQ discrimination, and sexual assaults.